connorwarme/tictactoe/README.md

 # tictactoe
+project:
-project: build a tic tac toe game, playable in your browser
+-> build a tic tac toe game, playable in your browser
+-> allow for PvP or PvAI game modes
+-> use minimax algorithm to build unbeatable AI